Hit Dem Folks

 Hit Dem Folks is an American hip-hop dance trend popularized in 2015.
 The move is characterized by a sequence of arm movements, including crossing the arms twice, raising them in a 'U' shape, and bending them inwards.
 The gesture became a cultural phenomenon, particularly through its dissemination on video-sharing platforms like YouTube, Instagram, Vine, and Dubsmash.
 The dance move, often performed to specific hip-hop tracks, has been embraced by dancers, athletes, celebrities, and other public figures, contributing to its viral spread and cultural significance.
 Hit Dem Folks is one of many dance trends to originate from Southern rap culture, with the dance duo, Ayo and Teo, having played a major role in popularizing the move.

 Origin

 The dance is thought to have originated in Columbus, Georgia, in the early 2010s.
-A YouTube video filmed in 2011, and uploaded in 2015, features a man nicknamed "JacRabbit," showing off an earlier version of the move, hinting at a potential role in the creation of the trend.
+A YouTube video filmed in 2011, and uploaded in 2015 features a man nicknamed "JacRabbit," performing a simpler version of the move, hinting at a potential role in the creation of the trend.
 Initially popularized among local dancers, Hit Dem Folks spread to the broader Atlanta street dance scene, a hub for Southern rap and hip-hop culture, where it gained significant traction.
 The dance's popularity was further amplified by its association with the 2015 track "Walked In" by Atlanta-based rapper Bankroll Fresh, which became the first widely recognized song to accompany the dance.